Supplier of Linear Alkyl benzene-LAB From Turkey and Dubai-UAE

 This is the most significant property of LAB from an environmental standpoint.
 Unlike earlier detergent precursors that persisted in the environment, LAB readily biodegrades, minimizing environmental impact.
 This biodegradability stems from the linear structure of the alkyl chain, which allows microbes to easily break it down.

-Various grades of Liner Alkyl benzene
+Various grades of Liner Alkylbenzene

 Alkyl Chain Length:

-The primary way to distinguish between Liner Alkyl benzene variations is the length of the CnH2n+1 alkyl chain in the molecule’s formula (C6H5CnH2n+1).
+The primary way to distinguish between Linear Alkyl benzene variations is the length of the CnH2n+1 alkyl chain in the molecule’s formula (C6H5CnH2n+1).
 This chain length (n) typically falls between 10 and 16 carbons, but for detergents, a narrower range is used:

 • C10-C13 LAB: This is a common type used in detergents.
 The alkyl chain varies between 10 and 13 carbon atoms.